angeluisq96/Profundizando-Hooks-S9/README.md

 ### 7.- Create and set environments key
   Create mooks to dispatch and getState. then first test in startMewNote, await startNewNote and expect savingNewNote, addNewEmptyNote, setActiveNote

+### 7.- First tests by component with redux
+  Create test a funtional component (LoginPage) and config to succeess render component:
+    add Provider, add MemoryRouter and store, add and set up.

+  Its very dificult but i understand. in this class we required and mock react-redux, to modify dispatch and expect call function with arguments